 Roschen holds a Master’s Degree in Architecture from Columbia University, with an emphasis on city planning and urban architecture, historic preservation and philosophy of aesthetics, and a Bachelor of Architecture from Arizona State University, with an emphasis on sustainable design.
 He trained in civic engagement leadership at CORO in Los Angeles.
 He and Christi have conceived and currently teach a four-part series of graduate seminars and a certificate and Master’s Degree program in crafting forward-thinking public policy at Woodbury University School of Architecture, and have initiated the UP (Urban Policy) program and Policy Tanks, a unique approach to public policy leadership within a School of Architecture.
 In 2013, he was honored for his eight years of city-changing leadership on the LA City Planning Commission with an AIA/LA Presidential Citation and with the American Planning Association Los Angeles and California Chapters’ Distinguished Leadership Award for Citizen Planner of the Year.

-Alanna Lin a.k.a.
+Alanna Lin Ramage, a.k.a.
 “Mindy Chiu” is a musician, writer and performance artist.

 She holds a MFA in Creative Writing from California Institute of the Arts in Valencia, CA.